tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

 2^20, 7 multiplications
 ```

-When $n$ is big, the number of multiplications being done is less then for the obvious algorithm (obviously!)
+When $n$ is big, the number of multiplications being done is less then for the basic algorithm.

+Look at the sequence of multiplications: 0, 2, 3, 4, 4, 5, 5, 6, 5, 6, 6, 7, 6, 7, 7, 8, 6, 7, 7, 8, 7, ....
 Is there a pattern?
-Look at the sequence of multiplications: 0, 2, 3, 4, 4, 5, 5, 6, 5, 6, 6, 7, 6, 7, 7, 8, 6, 7, 7, 8, 7, ....
 Notice that the numbers don't always increase --- sometimes they go down!
-The numbers don't seem random (they can't be!), but it is tricky to see what the pattern is.
+The numbers don't seem random (they can't be!), but it is tricky to see what pattern the follow.

 It turns out to be useful to print a message when each part of the if-statement is called: